 return hash_value % size

 The hash function above shows how to turn a key (a number or a string) into an index for storing or looking up data.
-The modulo operator against the hashmap's size keeps the index within bounds.
+Run cat through the Python version with a table size of 8: the weighted character codes sum to 641, the prime multiplier turns that into 1,326,229, and the modulo operator against the hashmap's size reduces it to 1326229 % 8 = 5.
+That's the slot 5 from earlier, found by pure arithmetic, and the same arithmetic finds it again on every lookup.
 A good hash function spreads keys evenly across the table, so fewer collisions happen, which is what keeps hashmaps fast.
+Which raises a question: with 8 slots and an endless supply of possible strings, can a clever enough hash function keep every key in its own slot?

+No hash function, however clever, can keep every key in its own slot.
+Once there are more possible keys than slots, some keys have to share.
 Collisions happen when different keys hash to the same index.
 Imagine two students accidentally assigned the same seat in a classroom.
 That's a collision in a hashmap.
-To handle them without losing data, hashmaps use strategies like chaining or open addressing.
+To handle them without losing data, hashmaps use strategies like chaining, which adds more chairs at the contested seat, or open addressing, which walks the second student to the next empty seat.
 Both make sure every value stays reachable, even when multiple keys land in the same slot.

-As a hashmap fills up, it eventually has to resize and rehash to keep operations fast.
-Think of it like moving to a bigger house when your family outgrows the old one.
+Collisions are also why a hashmap can't stay small forever.
+Picture a table with 8 buckets absorbing 100 entries: nothing breaks, but the average bucket now holds 12 or 13 items, and every lookup decays into a little scan.
+So before things get crowded, the hashmap has to resize and rehash.
+Think of it like moving to a bigger house when your family outgrows the old one, with one twist the analogy misses: nobody keeps their old room.
 Once the load factor crosses a threshold (typically 0.75), the hashmap allocates a larger array and redistributes its elements.
-It walks every key-value pair, recomputes its hash, and places it at a new index.
-The operation is expensive when it runs, but it's what keeps the hashmap fast as it grows:
+It walks every key-value pair and recomputes its hash, because hash % size changes the moment size does.
+The operation is expensive when it runs, but it's the same bargain dynamic arrays make: a rare O(n) copy is what keeps the hashmap fast as it grows:

 def resize(hashmap):